D-genius/DataWarehouse-fetch/README.md

 # DataWarehouse-fetch
-Simple script to pull HIV indicators from external API Endpoint
+Simple call to pull HIV indicators from external API Endpoint, with external proxy server